16 / 18 April

 Achievements: 2020 BRDC British F3 Champion

 American Frederick became the first driver from the USA to claim the British F3 crown after storming to the title in 2020.
 Frederick won nine races and claimed three additional podiums, securing the title in the final race of the year with Carlin.
-He remains with the team as he makes the step up to the FIA F3 category, and has impressed in pre-season testing.
+He remained with the team as he stepped up to the FIA F3 category for 2021.

 2020 - Kaylen Frederick